 I lovee road trips.
-One of the best ways to see America is going on a good road trip.
-The longer the better.
+One of the best ways to see America is going on a good road trip – and the longer the better.

 Back in 2016, right after my first year of college, my room-mate and I took her jeep from southern Louisiana to her hometown of Redlands, California (right outside of Los Angeles).
 We drove through 9 states and 1,700 miles of road – in 36 hours.